ZoneMinder/zoneminder/README.txt

 emitted  with  immediate effect.
 This  modification  will  not persist if the binary gets restarted however.

-Finally, if you wish to run a binary directly from the command line to test specific functionality or scenarios, you can  set the  ZM_DBG_LEVEL and ZM_DBG_LOG environment variables to  set the  level and log file of the debug you wish to see, and  the ZM_DBG_PRINT  environment variable to 1 to  output  the  debug directly to your terminal.
+If  you wish to run a binary directly from the command line to test  specific  functionality or scenarios, you  can  set  the ZM_DBG_LEVEL and ZM_DBG_LOG environment variables to  set  the level  and  log  file of the debug you wish to  see,  and  the ZM_DBG_PRINT  environment variable to 1 to  output  the  debug directly to your terminal.

-12.
+All  ZoneMinder logs can now be rotated by logrotate.
+A sample logrotate config file is shown below.

+/var/log/zm/*.log {
+    missingok
+    notifempty
+    sharedscripts
+    postrotate
+          /usr/local/bin/zmpkg.pl  logrot   2>   /dev/null   >
+/dev/null || true
+    endscript
+}

 Troubleshooting

 If  you  are  having problems with ZoneMinder  here  are  some things  to  try.
 If these don't work then check the ZoneMinder FAQ  at http://www.zoneminder.com/faq.html and then the forums